Instant Pot Salmon Recipe

 - Select salmon cut from the center rather than from the tail.
 This is important because you’ll have more evenly sized fillets, which will cook uniformly.
 Also, the pressure cooking time listed in the recipe is designed for center-cut fillets, which are about 1 inch thick in the thickest part, whereas the tail is much thinner.
 If you use a tail piece, you may have trouble fitting both on the trivet without overlapping each other.

 - Keep the skin on the salmon because it’ll make it easier to transfer the cooked salmon from the Instant Pot onto serving plates; the skin helps hold the flaky salmon together.
-A second reason is that salmon is less likely to stick to the trivet with the skin on.
-Don’t worry about removing the skin later — once cooked, it’s trivial to remove the skin, which falls off effortlessly.
+It will also make the salmon less likely to stick to the trivet.
+Don’t worry about removing the skin later — once cooked, the skin falls off effortlessly.

 - Thawed salmon is better than frozen.
 I personally prefer salmon cooked from fresh rather than from frozen; it yields a better texture and tenderness.
 If you have the time, I recommend defrosting your frozen salmon overnight in the refrigerator, rather than cooking directly from frozen.